 My kids are growing up in Central America where football (soccer) rules over any other sports event.
 Even though in Nicaragua (almost a neighboring country) the national sport is baseball you barely hear about it.
 And you definitely don’t have any stadiums where it is played and considered as a religious, fanatical event like in […]Read More

 Let’s pretend you only have 24 hours in Boston.
 Instead of sitting in a corner biting your nails that you have such a short period of time in this great city, you can actually do a lot to enjoy it.
-Tourist Attractions in Boston Boston is home to so many important events that have shaped […]Read More
+Boston is home to so many important events that have shaped the history of the […]Read More

 Boston may be called the “Walking City” but it sure helps to have a reliable, efficient subway system.
 Bet you didn’t know this about the Boston Subway System The first subway system in the United States was built at Park Street, Boston in 1897.
 The metro is called the T Metro Map – It runs […]Read More

 As with all things in Boston, everything has a significant historical background.
 Boston Commons and Public Gardens, the main park of Central Boston and a perfect spot to kick back and enjoy nature.
-Fun Quick Facts – Boston Commons and Public Gardens Boston Commons is the first park in America established in 1634 Public Gardens […]Read More
+Related Read: Free Things To Do In Boston Interesting Facts About Boston Commons And Swam Boats Boston Commons is the first park […]Read More

 Eating out at fancy-schmancy restaurants is fantastic and a dream for most parents traveling with young kids.
-We always fit in two or three dining out adventures and they are great fun.
+We always fit in two or three dining out adventures, and they are great fun.
 But nothing beats eating at food stands and trucks.
 I hunt food trucks everywhere we visit, Boston is no different.
-Great Finds – Boston […]Read More
+Recommended Read: Dining in Boston, […]Read More

-Markets and me are best friends.
-I seek them out where ever I go and can spend hours simply wandering around, enjoying the atmosphere without buying anything at all.
-Living in Guatemala my addiction stays alive and well with the amazing traditional and local markets here with prices that I never thought would be beat, especially not […]Read More
+Markets and I are best friends.
+I seek them out where ever I go and can spend hours simply wandering around, enjoying the atmosphere, without buying anything at all.
+Living in Guatemala my addiction stays alive and well with the amazing traditional and local markets here with prices that I never thought would be beaten, especially […]Read More

 Boston is a city that has so many monumental beginnings and first doings not only for the United States of America but for the entire world that it’s impossible not to become a bit of a history buff as you tour around this curvy, gorgeous, waterfront city.
 When I read that the oldest restaurant in […]Read More

-Don’t you just love when you get a bonus tour included in a sightseeing package that you were totally not expecting.
+Don’t you just love when you get a bonus tour included in a sightseeing tours in Boston package that you were totally not expecting?
 It’s like finding an extra $100 in your pocket.
-Well, at least that’s what it felt like for me when I discovered that my family and I get to do cruise the famous Charles […]Read More
+Well, at least that’s what it felt like for me when I discovered that my family and I get to do cruise […]Read More

 Twenty years ago, when I lived in London, I remember taking the hop-on-hop-off double decker tour to see all the hot spots and to orient myself around the city.
 Back then London was the pioneer in such a nifty idea.
 Today it seems that every major city has incorporated it into their tourism agenda – […]Read More

 Boston is a city with an amazing history and tons of interesting things that you are fun to learn.
 The architecture of its buildings and the culture of its people give it a unique touch.
 Don’t know what makes Boston such a unique place?
-Photo By: jpellgen 10 Fun Facts about Boston: 1.
-Boston was […]Read More
+Recommended Read: Family Friendly things to do in Boston Photo By: […]Read More

 Welcome to Boston, the largest city of Massachusetts!
-As one of the oldest cities of the United States it is a place filled with history and tons of historical sites, visiting them is a must do in Boston for travelers.
+As one of the oldest cities of the United States, it is a place filled with history and tons of historical sites, visiting them is a must-do in Boston for travelers.
 It was founded in 1630 by Puritan colonists on the Shawmut Peninsula.
-It is now […]Read More
+It is now a […]Read More